ArronBeale/CI_PP4_the_diplomat/README.md

 </details>

-20. As a user I can see my login status so that I know if I am logged in or not
+20. As an Admin / Authorised User I can search through bookings and menus so that I can find the information I am looking for

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |